million12/docker-typo3-flow-neos-abstract/README.md

 The configuration script tries to detect if it is a Flow or Neos installation.
 It simply test main `composer.json` for `typo3/neos` string and, if it is found, sets the installation type to `neos`.
 See [configure-typo3-app.sh](container-files/build-typo3-app/configure-typo3-app.sh) for details (look for `INSTALLATION_TYPE` variable).

+## Host names, FLOW_CONTEXT environment and testing

+Be aware that, by default, **`FLOW_CONTEXT` variable is set based on virtual host name** (i.e. Produciton, Development, Testing).

+The rules are:
+* when vhost contains `dev` in its name, `FLOW_CONTEXT=Development`.
+* when vhost contains `dev` and `behat` in its name, `FLOW_CONTEXT=Developmnet/Behat`
+* all other cases: `FLOW_CONTEXT=Production`.

+With that it's easy to use the [default provided Nginx configuration](container-files/build-typo3-app/vhost.conf) and have your production website on `site.com` domain, `dev.site.com` for your developers and possibly e.g. `behat.dev.site.com` to run Behat tests.

+With this container, you can run all TYPO3 tests, including Behat tests which requires Selenium server.
+There is an ENV variable **T3APP_DO_INIT_TESTS** to make this process painless.
+When T3APP_DO_INIT_TESTS=true, testing environment and database will be created/configured.
+See the section about env variables below for more info.

+For the example how to run test suites included in TYPO3 Neos using this container, see the [million12/behat-selenium](https://github.com/million12/docker-behat-selenium) repository.
+For even more info see the [TYPO3 Neos testing documentation](http://docs.typo3.org/neos/TYPO3NeosDocumentation/DeveloperGuide/Testing/Index.html) website.

 ## Usage

 As it's shown in [million12/typo3-neos](https://github.com/million12/docker-typo3-neos), you can build your own TYPO3 Neos image with following Dockerfile: